ch0ppy35/sherlock/README.md

 Sherlock is a command-line tool designed to perform DNS record tests based on a specified configuration file.
 It allows you to run various types of DNS checks, such as verifying A, AAAA, CNAME, MX, TXT, and NS records.

+This tool is generally intended to be used within a container, making it ideal for integration into CI/CD pipelines or scheduled tasks like cron jobs running in Kubernetes.
+Binaries are also provided in the GitHub release, or you can build the binary locally using the `make` command.

-This tool supports a configuration file in YAML format where you can define the expected DNS records for different hosts.
+Sherlock supports a configuration file in YAML format where you can define the expected DNS records for different hosts.
 The `run` command executes all tests defined in the configuration and provides a summary of any discrepancies found.

 ## Configuration